-EMDR: Evidence-based, body connected therapy for lasting healing
+EMDR: Evidence-based, body connecting therapy for lasting healing

 Somatic Attachment EMDR | EMDR Consultant, Orlando | Faith-Based EMDR | EMDR Intensives Orlando, FL